barrymoore/artemisia/lib/Arty/Template.md

      Title   : new
      Usage   : Arty::Template->new();
      Function: Creates a Arty::Template object;
-     Returns : A Arty::Template object
+     Returns : An Arty::Template object
      Args    :

 # PRIVATE METHODS